O1Wilson/FullStack_01/README.md

 # FullStack_01

-**FullStack_01** is a comprehensive web interface designed by Owen Wilson to support creative teams in managing and interacting with AI-generated images.
+**FullStack_01** is a comprehensive web interface designed by Owen Wilson (Me) to support creative teams in managing and interacting with AI-generated images.
 This full-stack solution integrates a user-friendly frontend with a robust backend, offering a seamless experience for generating, displaying, and managing visual content.

 ## Table of Contents